Edge Computing Explained with Examples

 - Security.
 There is a fair share of concerns regarding the security of IoT (more on that later).
 However, there is an upside too.
-The thing is - standard cloud architecture is centralized.
+The thing is – standard cloud architecture is centralized.
 This feature makes it vulnerable for DDoS and other troubles (check out our article on cloud security threats to know more).
-At the same time, edge computing spreads storage, processing and related applications on devices and local data centers.
-This layout neutralizes disruption of the whole network.
+At the same time, edge computing spreads storage, processing, and related applications on devices and local data centers.
+This layout neutralizes the disruption of the whole network.

 - Scalability – a combination of local data centers and dedicated devices can expand computational resources and enable more consistent performance.
 At the same time, this expansion doesn’t strain the bandwidth of the central network.